Venice also known as ‘La Serenissima’ to recall the glorious past of the city, over time never stopped fascinating visitors from all over the world.

 Here are some questions people ask when it comes to what area to stay in Venice.

-Now you should have a better idea of where to stay in Venice and what each neighbourhood of the city offers.
+Now you should have a better idea of where to stay in Venice and what each neighbourhood in the city can offer you.

 Depending on your budget, available time and preferences, here in Venice you can really find what you need all year round!